stanley-fork/WFGY/TensionUniverse/BlackHole/Q005_abc_conjecture.md

 * World T: abc is true.
 * World F: abc is false in a strong sense that produces many high quality exceptions.

-These worlds differ only in the observed patterns of the abc relevant observables.
+These worlds differ only in the observed patterns of the abc relevant observables on states in `M_abc_reg`.

 ### 5.1 World T (abc true, low consistency tension)